Emergency Tax

 The Emergency Tax rates, rate bands and tax credits are available in Emergency basis of tax deduction.

-Under these rules you are allowed a single person’s rate band for the first four weeks of employment.
+Where you have provided your PPSN, you are allowed a single person’s rate band for the first four weeks of employment.

 From Week 5 onwards, your full income will be taxed at the higher rate (40%).